planttheidea/moize/README.md

   updateExpire: true
 });

-memoized('foo');
+memoized("foo");

 setTimeout(() => {
-  memoized('foo'); // hits cache, which updates the expire to be 5 minutes from this run instead of the first }, 1000 * 60);
+  memoized("foo"); // hits cache, which updates the expire to be 5 minutes from this run instead of the first }, 1000 * 60);
 ```